Estuaire-de-la-Rivière-Bonaventure Aquatical Reserve: Geology and relief

-The reserve is located in the Appalachian Mountains, more precisely on the bedrock of the Bonaventure formation; it is a formation composed of conglomerate, sandstone and mudstone red which dates from Mississippian (between 358 and 323 million years ago).
+The reserve is located in the Appalachian Mountains, more precisely on the bedrock of the Bonaventure formation; it is a formation composed of conglomerate, sandstone and red mudstone which dates from Mississippian (between 358 and 323 million years ago).
 The islands' deposits are composed of sand, gravel and silt with a small proportion of clay of marine origin.
 The shape of the islands evolves under the action of erosion and sedimentation linked to floods and ice.

-Its relief is that of a River delta, at an altitude not exceeding ten meters.
+Its relief is that of a river delta, at an altitude not exceeding ten meters.

 Hydrography

-The Bonaventure River, 125 km long, has its source in the Chic-Choc Mountains, at 487 m altitude.
+The Bonaventure River, 125 km long, has its source in the Chic-Choc Mountains at 487 m altitude.
 It drains a basin of 2391 km and it has a discharge at the mouth of 46 m3/s, which makes it one of the most important rivers of the Gaspé Peninsula, after the rivers Restigouche and Matapédia.
 At each tide, the estuary lets in between 80,000 and 1000000 m of seawater, which can penetrate up to 350 m north of route 132 during low water.
 He is one of ten barachois estuaries in Québec.

 Climate

-Its climate, that of the coastal plain of Baie des Chaleurs, is characteristic of an average temperate zone, cool and rainy with harsh winters.
+Its climate, that of the coastal plain of Chaleur Bay, is characteristic of an average temperate zone, cool and rainy with harsh winters.
 However, the bay's maritime influence mitigates the extreme temperatures; winters are therefore milder than in Quebec, for example.
 The annual duration of sunshine is one of the highest after Montreal and the frost-free period is 140 days.
 It is the region with the least snowfall in eastern Quebec.
 The prevailing winds, in winter as in summer, blow from the west.